panoramicdata/Joker.Api/README.md

 2. **DMAPI with API Key** - Recommended for reseller accounts
 3. **DMAPI with Username/Password** - Alternative for reseller accounts

+#### API Key Permission Levels

+Joker.com supports different API key types with varying permission levels:

+- **Full Access** - Complete read and write access to all API operations
+- **Read-Only** - Can only query and retrieve information, cannot make modifications
+- **Modify-Only** - Can modify existing resources but cannot create new ones
+- **Whois-Only** - Can only perform WHOIS queries, no other operations allowed

+When creating API keys in your Joker.com reseller dashboard, select the appropriate permission level based on your security requirements.
+For automated systems that only need to query information (e.g., monitoring tools), use read-only or whois-only keys to minimize security risk.

 ### 1. SVC Client (DNS Management - No Reseller Account Required)

 Perfect for automating DNS updates, ACME DNS-01 challenges (Let's Encrypt), and managing DNS records.